alazeprt/JavaDependencyManager/README.md

 #### Download Dependencies

-To download dependencies, we first need to declare a `Dependency` variable.
+To download dependencies, we first need to declare a `ExternalDependency` variable.
 The format for declaring required parameters is `groupId:artifactId:version`.
 Alternatively, you can extract these three values and pass them as separate parameters.
 After declaration, use the `getSubDependencies()` method to retrieve all sub-dependencies of this dependency and store them in a list.
 Then, use the `downloadAll()` method of the `DependencyDownloader` class to download all dependencies.
 The three parameters of this method represent the dependencies to be downloaded, the export path after downloading, and the number of threads for downloading each dependency.

 For example, to download the version 2.10.1 of the Gson dependency, you can use the following code: